Field and Game Australia: History

-Initially the association concentrated its efforts on three wetlands of significance: Winton Swamp near Benalla (now Lake Mokoan), Tower Hill in Western Victoria and Jack Smith Lake in Gippsland.
+The association initially focused on three wetlands: Winton Swamp near Benalla (now Lake Mokoan), Tower Hill in Western Victoria, and Jack Smith Lake in Gippsland.

-In those early days the association appeared as radical in its aims as many contemporary conservation groups do today.
-This was because hunters placed a value on swampland, which at the time because of its unsuitability for agriculture was otherwise regarded as being useless.
-Many in the community thought the FGA members odd in the 1950s when they proposed that regulated water supply from irrigation systems should be available to wetlands.
+The association's hunters placed a value on swampland, which at the time was considered to be of little value due to its unsuitability for agriculture.
+As a part of this, they proposed that regulated water supply from irrigation systems should be available to wetlands.

-"Building Assets for all Australians"
+Building Assets for all Australians

-Members of the association lobbied strongly for the introduction of a shooter's license system that would make funds available for the protection of wetland habitats.
+Members of the association lobbied for the introduction of a shooter's license system that would make funds available for the protection of wetland habitats.
 Under Sir Henry Bolte's direction, the shooter's license was established in 1959 and provided Victoria's first-ever funds for game and wildlife management.
-Important areas of waterfowl habitat were purchased and the Game Research Station at Serindip near Lara was established – now a wetland education centre.
-The shooters license raises over $4 million annually.
+The shooters license raises over $4 million annually for conservation efforts.
 A new game license introduced in 1990 raises another $1 million annually.

-In 1978 the FGA won the Conservation Council of Victoria's prestigious prize for the organisation that had contributed the most to conservation over a five-year period.
+Areas of waterfowl habitat were purchased and the Game Research Station at Serendip near Lara was established – the area is now a wetland education centre.

-Organisational structure
+Organizational structure

-FGA has over 15,000 members, over 60 branches and 51 simulated field clay target shooting grounds throughout Australia.
-FGA volunteers spend thousands of hours on a variety of activities, including wetland rehabilitation and management, shooter education, waterfowl identification courses ("WIT tests"), firearm safety and training, pest and vermin eradication, and organised duck hunts and fox drives.
+The FGA has over 15,000 members, over 60 branches and 51 simulated field clay target shooting grounds throughout Australia.
+FGA volunteers participate in a variety of activities, including wetland rehabilitation and management, shooter education, waterfowl identification courses ("WIT tests"), firearm safety and training, pest and vermin eradication, and organized duck hunts and fox drives.

-The individual FGA branches are the members of the national body, and the branches' delegates vote at national meetings.
+The individual FGA branches are made up of the members of the national body, and the branches' delegates vote at national meetings.
 Each branch is an incorporated association, with individual members being entitled to vote at branch meetings.
 The current chairman of Field & Game Australia (national body) is Russell Bate.
 Its current patrons include former Prime Minister Malcolm Fraser, former Speaker of the House of Representatives David Hawker and zoologist Prof. Grahame Webb.
 Former patrons include the late Sir Henry Bolte, and former Victorian Governor the late Sir Rohan Delacombe.